pvn/PKSecurePin/README.md

 **Feature:**
 * Ease to use
-* 4 digit pin input with confirm pin input
+* Dynamic digit pin input with confirm pin input
 * Accept only numeric digit as input
 * 1 numeric digit length for each input
 * Auto jump to immediate next input on every insertion